 Provide the following information about your application:

-Name: The name of the application that will appear on the access panel.
+Name: The name of the application that will appear on the access panel and in the Azure portal.

-Internal URL: The address that the Application Proxy Connector uses to access the application from inside your private network.
+Internal URL: The URL that you use to access the application from inside your private network.
 You can provide a specific path on the backend server to publish, while the rest of the server is unpublished.
 In this way, you can publish different sites on the same server as different apps, and give each one its own name and access rules.

 Pre Authentication: How Application Proxy verifies users before giving them access to your application.

 - Azure Active Directory: Application Proxy redirects users to sign in with Azure AD, which authenticates their permissions for the directory and application.
-We recommend keeping this option as the default.
+We recommend keeping this option as the default, so that you can take advantage of Azure AD security features like conditional access and Multi-Factor Authentication.

 - Passthrough: Users don't have to authenticate against Azure Active Directory to access the application.
 You can still set up authentication requirements on the backend.

 - Connector Group: Connectors process the remote access to your application, and connector groups help you organize connectors and apps by region, network, or purpose.
-If you don't have any connector groups created yet, your app is assigned to Default and you'll see a warning message asking you to create a connector group.
+If you don't have any connector groups created yet, your app is assigned to Default.

 Add a test user

-To test that your app was published correctly, add a user account that you have access to.
+To test that your app was published correctly, add a test user account.
+Verify that this account already has permissions to access the app from inside the corporate network.

 Back on the Quick start blade, select Assign a user for testing.